DiegoGarciaCarrasco/flixster/README.md

 ### Notes

-- The first time I built the application I lost my whole advance since despite creating the repository I did not "commit" and "push" the project from Xcode.
-Without committing and pushing, after finishing the requirements of the assignment, I tried to make some improvements to the project.
-Then when I realized that these changes were not what I expected, I hit the "Discard all changes" option.
-This action led me to lose the full implementation of my project.
-Afterwards, I rebuilt my application from scratch.
-Although losing all my progress was a frustrating moment, rebuilding it allowed to grasp the implementation process of this app and from now on I will make sure to "commit" and "push" at every stage of my next projects.
+- During my initial attempt at building the application, I encountered a significant setback because I forgot to "commit" and "push" the project from Xcode, despite creating the repository.
+Consequently, when I completed the project requirements and attempted to make further improvements, I realized that the changes didn't meet my expectations.
+To rectify this, I decided to select the "Discard all changes" option, unknowingly erasing the entire implementation of the project.
+It was undoubtedly a frustrating experience, but I used it as an opportunity to rebuild the application from scratch.

+Despite the frustration of losing all my progress, this rebuilding process proved beneficial as it allowed me to deeply grasp the app's implementation and correct minor inconsistencies.
+As a takeaway from this experience, I now recognize the importance of regularly "committing" and "pushing" at every stage of my future projects to prevent similar mishaps from occurring again.